 I was very excited to take part in the first Irish Street Photography Exhibition with this image I took on Francis street, Dublin, in June 2014 (the wonderful street art is by Solus).
 The exhibition took place from the 15th to the 22nd of August in Culture Box, Temple Bar, Dublin (more details in facebook event).
 I was also really delighted to have this image featured in the Art Photo Feature Magazine Finest Street Photography Gallery back in June, many thanks to the APF team for selecting my photograph!
 This photograph is currently on display in the Yoga Hub, 27 Camden Place, Dublin.

-I’m very happy to be contributing my work ‘Morning Breeze’ to the Scoop Foundation Art Charity Auction 2013 for education and community development in India and Cambodia.
-The launch party will be at Film Base (Temple Bar, Dublin) from 6.30pm on Friday the 11th of October and the auction will take place there on Saturday 12th of October at 2pm.
-This is the second year I’m participating in this charity and I’m delighted the proceeds from the sale of my photograph will be helping a very worthy cause.
+I’m very happy to be contributing a limited edition silver gelatin print of my work ‘Shadows at Harold’s Cross’ to the Scoop Foundation Art Charity Auction 2014 for education and community development in India and Cambodia.
+The launch party will be at Film Base (Temple Bar, Dublin) from 5.30pm on Friday June 13th and the auction will take place there on Saturday 14th at 2pm.
+This is the third year I’m participating in this charity and I’m delighted the proceeds from the sale of my photograph will be helping a very worthy cause.